 My towels all smell funky.
 Is it my teenage son?
 There is nothing quite like stepping out of the shower to be greeted with a musty, mildewed, smelly towel.

-Recently I bought a nice tote bag at an airport shop while travelling.
+Recently I bought a nice tote bag at an airport shop while traveling.
 As soon as I got it onto the plane, I realized it reeeeeeeeeeeeeeks of mothballs.

 Why do towels and washcloths smell sour and how do I get rid of that funky odor?